kleniu/ssl-tests/DOCS/private_CA.md

 - -out cert.pem     - output file
 - -days 9999
 - -batch            - do not ask anything during request generation
+- -nodes            - private key will not be encrypted
+- -subj             - supersedes the subject name when processing a request

 # Decode cert.pem
 ```